Guides

 2. MQTT as a Protocol: MQTT is a lightweight publish-subscribe messaging protocol that allows devices and systems to communicate in a scalable and efficient manner.
 It uses a broker-based architecture, where clients publish messages to topics, and other clients subscribe to those topics to receive the messages.

-3. PubNub's MQTT Bridge: PubNub provides an MQTT bridge that allows MQTT clients to connect to PubNub's real-time network.
+3. PubNub's MQTT Bridge: PubNub provides an MQTT bridge that allows MQTT clients to connect to PubNub's real-time global network.
 This bridge is an intermediary between MQTT clients and the PubNub network, enabling seamless integration between the two technologies.

 4. Data Flow: When an MQTT client publishes a message to a topic, the MQTT bridge receives it and forwards it to the PubNub network.
 The message is then transmitted to all subscribers who have subscribed to that topic, ensuring real-time delivery.
 Similarly, messages received from PubNub can be forwarded to MQTT clients through the bridge.